 - Miscellaneous $50 - Ticket book and office supplies.

-You also need to purchase supplies and equipment for your operations such as:
+You also need to purchase supplies and equipment for your operations through the financing options such as:

 - Fully equipped tow with accessories

 - Lockout kit

 - Portable air compressor or air tank

 - 5 Gallon Fuel Tanks

 - Snowsuit for winter